-For general information about the COVID-19 virus, including the latest information on spread, symptoms, treatment and who is at risk, visit the CDC's Coronavirus Disease 2019 (COVID-19) resources.
+For general information about the COVID-19 virus, including the latest information on spread, symptoms, treatment and who is at risk, visit the Centers for Disease Control's Coronavirus (COVID-19) website .

 Yes.
 SLU has a series of plans in place for any number of circumstances.
 The University also has tested plans and protocols in place for pandemic situations, should that need arise.

 President Pestello launched a task force, including SLU’s infectious disease experts, to closely monitor the situation.
 This group, and the University leadership more broadly, continues to follow the lead of the Centers for Disease Control (CDC) as we work to maintain the health and safety of our community.

 As campus-wide guidance changes, the University is working to communicate that to students, faculty and staff.

 Patients who meet clinical criteria to be tested for COVID-19 will be able to get tested.
 At this time, we do not have wide access to testing and cannot provide it for individuals who do not have any symptoms.
 Because kits are currently limited, we cannot be used at this time for healthy individuals.

 If you are experiencing severe or life-threatening symptoms, call 911.

 Employees: Call your primary care physician or Employee Health at 314-268-5499.
 SLU has established the Office of Employee Health as a central point of contact for all employees across the entire University who are experiencing symptoms of COVID-19 or have tested positive.
 All faculty, staff, clinicians, residents and fellows must contact the Office of Employee Health if they are exhibiting signs of or have been exposed to COVID-19, or if they are under self-isolation due to a confirmed exposure